andreitere/quackbook/README.md

 - **Schema Inspection**: Easily view and explore your database structure

 > [!NOTE]
-> I started this project sometime last year.
+> 1. I started this project sometime last year.
 While, in the meantime, DuckDB also launched its own web-based SQL editor, this project remains a valuable learning experience and a testament to the power of DuckDB in the browser — and, to be fair, it includes some additional goodies.
+> 2. this is a toy project built mostly to keep my passion for frontend development alive and keep up with latest technologies available. expect bugs 🤓

 ![QuackBook Screenshot](/demos/app-1.jpeg)